Trending keywords: security, cloud, container,

-Cloud security posture management (CSPM) is the use of automation tools to help businesses position themselves to be as secure as possible by default against the various threats that could impact cloud environments.
-By adding speed and efficiency to cloud security as well as enabling a flexible security strategy that can be adapted to any type of cloud workload, CSPM is a cornerstone of any cloud security strategy.
+Cloud security posture management (CSPM) is the use of automation tools to help businesses position themselves to be as secure as possible by default against the various threats that could impact cloud environments and one of the solutions within Cloud Native Application Protection Platforms (CNAPP).
+By adding speed and efficiency to cloud security, as well as enabling a flexible security strategy that can be adapted to any type of cloud workload, CSPM is a cornerstone of any cloud security strategy.

 CSPM can help address virtually any type of cloud security threat.
 For example, it can help businesses find insecure configurations, such as an IAM policy that grants public access to sensitive data.
 Or, CSPM tools could identify cloud networking configurations that don’t properly isolate cloud workloads from each other.